 The standard describes 3 different security modes for the devices.
 In security mode 0, a device uses only non-secure frames to communicate with other devices.
 If a device is in security mode 1, it uses non-secure frames to communicate with devices in security mode 0 and with devices it does not have a secure communication channel.
 In security mode 2, the devices communicate only using secure frames.
-A device in security mode 2 never creates a secure communication channel with devices in security modes 0 or 1.
-To create a secure channel between two devices in security mode 2, they use the method described in Section 2.1.
+A device in security mode 2 never creates a secure communication channel with devices in security mode 2, never creates a secure communication channel with devices in security mode 2 never creates a secure communication channel with devices in security mode 2, they use the method described in Section 2.1.

-The standard uses two kind of encryption keys.
-Encrypted channels can be built between a pair of devices or between a group of devices.
-If the communication is between two devices, the keys are negotiated using the handshake described in the following section.
+The standard uses two kind of keys.
+Secure channels can be built between a pair of devices or between a group of devices.
+If the communication is between two devices, the short term session keys are negotiated using the handshake described in the following section.
 The key exchange is authenticated using a shared master key installed by some means in the devices prior to execution of the protocol.
-The group keys are created and distributed by the devices using the pair-wise security associations.
+The short term group keys are created and distributed by the devices using the pair-wise security associations.